oracle-cne/ocne/doc/cluster-management/upgrade.md

 #### Update the Worker Nodes

 Once all control plane nodes are updated, it is possible to update the worker nodes.
-The overall behavior of updating worker nodes is identitical to the control plane nodes.
+The overall behavior of updating worker nodes is identical to the control plane nodes.

 ```